-Should a Golf and Country Club Provide a Refund on Prepaid Fees Due to Closure Because of Coronavirus?
+Is a Marina Required to Provide a Refund of Prepaid Fees Due to Closure Because of Covid19?

-Although the Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Golf Courses and Country Clubs, How Hard to Push the Issue Should be Carefully Considered Lest the Club Member Offend the Club and Lose the Opportunity to Return in the Future.
+The Law Will Likely Require At Least a Partial Refund of Prepaid Fees Due to Closure of Golf Courses and Country Clubs; However, a Club Member Should Carefully Consider How Hard to Push the Issue Lest the Club Withdraw the Opportunity to Renew Membership and Return in the Future.

 A Helpful Guide On How to Evalute a Legal Position Regarding Prepaid Green Fees Involving Golf Club Membership Contracts